 Scholars report any changes to their arrival date.
 Scholars must arrive on or before the arrival date on the DS-2019.

-Scholars report to OIS for a mandatory Document Check.
-During Document Check, OIS will “activate” their SEVIS record.
+Scholars report to OIS for a mandatory Document Check during one of the days/times below.
+Scholars who have not uploaded or completed all post arrival eforms in iStart, should arrive one hour early for assistance with eforms.
+During Document Check, OIS will “activate” the SEVIS record.
 Two days (48 hours) after SEVIS activation, the Scholar can apply for an SSN number at the local SSA office.

 After Document Check, scholars may complete university procedures such as Right Start or department on-boarding.

-OIS conducts Scholar Orientation once per month.
+OIS conducts Scholar Orientation on the second Tuesday of each month.
 Scholars are required to attend the next available session.
 Dependents are welcome to attend the orientation.